mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 process their data.
 There are 3 tabs which are ordered according to the main steps performed.
 These are:

-- Calibration - This is where a vanadium and cerium oxide run are entered to calibrate the subsequent data.
+- Calibration - This is where a cerium oxide run are entered to calibrate the subsequent data.
-- Focus - Where are the data across multiple spectra are summed into a single spectrum for later steps.
+- Focus - Where are the data across multiple spectra are normalised and summed into a single spectrum for later steps.
-- Fitting - Currently a work in progress, no testing is required
+- Fitting - Where peaks can be fitted on focussed data

+The tests are designed to be run from a starting point where no settings relating to the Engineering Diffraction Gui have been saved in the Mantid Workbench ini file.
+This file is in ``C:\Users\<fed id>\AppData\Roaming\mantidproject`` on Windows and ``~/.config/mantidproject/`` on linux.
+To ensure there are no saved settings open up the file mantidworkbench.ini and delete the settings with names starting with EngineeringDiffraction2 from the CustomInterfaces section

 Test 1
 ^^^^^^